GregDritschler/knative-routing-tutorial/README.md

 ## Objectives

 In this lab you'll learn
-* How to roll out a new version of an application
+* How to roll out a new revision of an application
-* How to roll back to an earlier version of an application *
+* How to roll back to an earlier revision of an application

 ## Prerequistes